fabien-h/acta/docs/api-essentials.md

 ```

 - `ACTA_STATE_KEY`: the state key in **Acta**.
-- `defaultValue`: _optionnal_ if the state does not alreay exists in acta, you can set its value with this param.
+- `defaultValue`: _optional_ if the state does not alreay exists in acta, you can set its value with this param.

 ## Acta.setState